 |Spence finds Andy's halo.|

-The series debuted on September 18, 1982 on NBC with an opening narration describing the premise provided by Casey Kasem over music by Hoyt Curtin.
+The Gary Coleman Show debuted on September 18, 1982 on NBC.
+The opening narration describing the premise was provided by Casey Kasem over music by Hoyt Curtin.
+It was written by Cliff Roberts, Dianne Dixon, Martin Werner, Robert Jayson (who also wrote for Diff’rent Strokes), Paul Dini, Peter Dixon, John Bates, Janis Diamond, Mark Shiney, David Villaire, Bob Langhans, Larry Parr, Sandy Fries, Allan Heldfond, John T. Graham and Tom Ruegger.
 It was animated by a Mexican animation studio that Hanna-Barbera had set up expressly for work on this series.
-However, complications arose when animation came back incorrect; such as the color of Andy’s skin.
+However, complications arose when animation came back incorrect; such as Andy’s skin being rendered as Caucasian.
 Geoffrey Gordon was an NBC page when he was cast in the role of Haggle, which became the first cartoon character ever to rap.

 |Batholomew tries to get in shape to impress Lydia.|